Verifying Chemical Reaction Network Implementations: A Pathway Decomposition Approach: Acknowledgments

 \section{Acknowledgments}

-We appreciate helpful discussions with John Baez, Luca Cardelli, Vincent Danos, and Robert Johnson.
+We appreciate helpful discussions with John Baez, Luca Cardelli, Vincent Danos, Qing Dong, Robert Johnson, {Stefan Badelt,} and Matthew Lakin.
 S.W.S. was supported by California Institute of Technology's Summer Undergraduate Research Fellowship 2009, NSF grant CCF-0832824, ARO Grant W911NF-09-1-0440 and NSF Grant CCF-0905626.
-C.T. was supported by NSF grant CCF-1213127 and an NSERC Banting Fellowship.
+C.T. was supported by NSF grants CCF-1213127, SHF-1718938, and a Banting Fellowship.
 E.W. was supported by NSF grants CCF-0832824, CCF-1213127, and CCF-1317694.